rafaeloliveiralopes/SkillScan/.github/CODE_OF_CONDUCT.md

 Report incidents to **<rafaellopes.dev@gmail.com>**.
 All complaints will be reviewed and investigated promptly and fairly.
 We will respect the privacy and security of the reporter of any incident.

+**Response target (SLA)**: we aim to acknowledge reports within **72 hours** and provide a status update within **7 days**.
+Only project maintainers will access report details, and data will be retained strictly for the duration of the investigation and in accordance with applicable privacy laws.

 ## Enforcement Guidelines

 **1. Correction** – Community impact: use of inappropriate language or other behavior deemed unprofessional.